Aspen Art Museum, Aspen, CO – Shigeru Ban

 Photos © Michael Moran/OTTO

-The box-shaped volume of the AAM, which contains the museum lobby, exhibition galleries, an education space, a shop, a cafe, an on-site artist apartment, as well as service, storage and preparation spaces, is based on the combination of five main elements.
+The box-shaped volume of the AAM, which contains the museum lobby, exhibition galleries, an education space, a shop, a cafe, an on-site artist apartment, together with service, storage, and preparation spaces, is based on the combination of five main architectural elements.

 photos © Michael Moran/OTTO

-The Wooden Roof Structure, with its articulated morphology, creates a sort of “interlayer” between the upper level and the exterior through which natural light softly enter the building from its top.
+The Wooden Roof Structure, with its articulated morphology, creates a sort of “interlayer” between the upper level and the exterior through which natural light softly enters the building from above.

 Photos © Michael Moran/OTTO

-The Wooden Screen is perhaps the signature of the building, it is a woven envelope filtering the sunlight coming from the outside and made of Prodema, a composite material made of paper and resin and coated with natural wood veneer.
-The interaction between the screen and the natural light creates impressive shade patterns in the building public spaces.
+The Wooden Screen is possibly the signature element of the building, it is a woven envelope, filtering the sunlight coming from the outside, made of Prodema, a composite material composed of paper and resin and coated with natural wood veneer.
+The interaction between the screen and the natural light creates impressive shade patterns inside the building’s public spaces.

 photos © Billy Farrell/BFAnyc.com

-The “Walkable” Skylights.
-A roof deck and a rooftop sculpture garden further increase the visual relationship between the museum and its surroundings, the terrace is also equipped with skylights that provide natural lighting to the exhibition gallery underneath.
+The “Walkable” Skylights, the roof deck, and the rooftop sculpture garden further strengthen the visual relationship between the museum and its surroundings, the terrace is also equipped with skylights that provide natural lighting to the exhibition gallery underneath.

 top; photo © Derek Skalko